KH1337D/KH1337D/README.md

 - A passionate Self-taught cyber security.
 - Playing CTF's at spare time.
-- Currently learning Web Development.
+- Currently learning web pentest.
 - hacking is just mindset more than skillset.
 - I’m currently open for an Intern or a new job opportunity,